Teksta versija

 (2) The audit authority has the following obligations:

-2) to carry out the evaluation of the methodology for simplified costs in accordance with Article 94(2) of Regulation No 2021/1060 and other tasks assigned by the European Commission which are related to the implementation of the European Union funds;
+2) to evaluate the methodology for simplified costs in accordance with Article 94(2) of Regulation No 2021/1060 and other tasks assigned by the European Commission which are related to the introduction of the European Union funds;

 3) to inform the Cabinet if it has information at its disposal on significant risks that may impact the implementation of the European Union funds.